postersw/AndersonIsland/ReadMe.txt

 3/09/16  Google play store for version 1.0.308.2200 as ver 42. (does not show update time on bottom of main screen);

 3/15/16 PROBLEMS WITH IOS ICONS.
 MOVED TO ROOT DIRECTORY ABOVE WWW.
+3/18/16.
+Approved for Apple app store.
+4/14/16.
+Uploaded to web. version 1.3.0414.
+		This version also works with pushbots for android, but has not been deployed to the google play store.